EnableX/Video-Audio-Calling-Using-CallKit/README.md

 provider.setDelegate(self as?
 CXProviderDelegate, queue: nil)
 ```

-The `CXProviderDelegate` protocol defines events of the telephony provider (`CXProvider`) such as the call starting, the call being put on hold , end call and answer call.
+The `CXProviderDelegate` protocol defines events of the telephony provider (`CXProvider`) such as - the call starting / the call being put on hold / end call / answer call.

 ```swift
 // MARK: Provider Delegates